fawad-khan-1/Cash-Register-with-HMI_V17_1/README.md

 The main project can be opened using Siemens TIA Portal V17 or a compatible version.

-## Hardware
+## Hardware Testing

 The project was originally implemented and tested using Siemens PLC and HMI hardware available in a university automation laboratory.

 Because the required HMI hardware is not currently available to me, the original hardware configuration cannot presently be reproduced on my personal PLC setup.

+## Original Lab Documentation

+The repository includes a PDF copy of the original laboratory report written when the project was completed.

+The report documents:

+- The purpose of the HMI project
+- The relationship between the Ladder Logic program and HMI
+- The two-screen HMI design
+- Customer ordering functionality
+- Dine-in and takeout operation
+- Sales tax calculation
+- Manager food-price configuration
+- HMI buttons and text I/O fields
+- The original learning outcomes

+The original report is included to preserve documentation of the project as it existed when it was developed.

+## Demonstration

+The completed HMI application was demonstrated on the physical laboratory equipment when the project was originally completed.

+A video recording of the HMI operation was created as part of the original project demonstration.

 ## Project Purpose

-The purpose of this project was to gain hands-on experience integrating PLC programming with HMI development.
-It demonstrates the use of an HMI as a user interface for a PLC-controlled application and the exchange of information between HMI controls and PLC logic.
+The purpose of this project was to gain hands-on experience developing an HMI application and integrating it with PLC Ladder Logic.

+The project provided practical experience using an HMI as the user interface for a PLC application and linking HMI controls and displays to the underlying PLC program.
-## Screenshots

-Screenshots of the HMI interface and PLC logic may be added to this repository as the original project documentation is recovered.